 In winter road conditions, do not let the improved driving characteristics of winter tires tempt you to take safety risks, as otherwise you may lose control of the vehicle, resulting in serious injuries.

 When temperatures are above +7 ºC (+45 ºF), summer tires provide better vehicle handling.
 There is less road noise, the tires wear more slowly, and economy is better.
+Using winter tires in warm weather can increase tread wear and reduce steering precision.

 For vehicles with a Tire Pressure Monitoring System, the system must be recalibrated after changing to winter tires ⇒ How the Tire Pressure Monitoring System Works.